United States invasion of Afghanistan: Inter-Afghan political settlement

 In late November 2001, the United Nations hosted the Bonn Conference; the Taliban were excluded, while three Afghan opposition groups participated.
 Observers included representatives of neighboring and other involved major countries.
 The resulting Bonn Agreement created the Afghan Interim Authority and outlined the Bonn Process that would lead towards a new constitution and a new Afghan government.
 Following the Bonn Conference, tribal leaders and former exiles established an interim government in Kabul under Hamid Karzai.

 Casualties and war crimes

 The Costs of War Project at Brown University estimated that between 1,537 and 2,375 civilians were killed during the invasion.
-Northern Alliance casualties are unknown.
+Northern Alliance combat fatalities are believed to be less than 600.
 United States casualties were 12 military personnel and one CIA officer (Mike Spann), while the Taliban suffered 8,000 to 12,000 killed.
 According to Human Rights Watch, during the invasion the Northern Alliance "carried out systematic attacks on Pashtun villages, raping women, summarily executing civilians, and stealing livestock and land."